tomato1mule/edf_env/README.md

 conda config --env --add channels robostack-experimental conda config --env --add channels robostack-humble

-# There is a bug with cryptography==39.0.0, so please downgrade it.
+# There is a bug with cryptography==39.0.0, so please downgrade it if you face OpenSSL related issues.
 # https://stackoverflow.com/questions/74981558/error-updating-python3-pip-attributeerror-module-lib-has-no-attribute-openss
 pip install cryptography==38.0.4